krishirajsinh-p/MediaSleuth360/README.md

 - **Media Navigation**: Users can ask AI to search for specific keywords/topics/bits within the media.
 - **Multilingual Media Analysis**: Supports analysis of media content in multiple languages, enhancing accessibility and usability.
 - **Caching**: The smart caching media content will make processing much faster when user uploads the same file.
+- **CI/CD**: This is developed in Python with Streamlit which by design enables CI and CD during development and testing.

 ## System Architecture 💻🏗️